 Shifting the prototypes of reason

 Rationality developed as a collection of tools for reasoning better in certain sorts of difficult situations in which people typically think badly.
 Naturally, rationalism focuses its explanations on those situation types.
-It takes them as prototypical, and marginalizes and silently passes more typical sorts of situations and patterns of thinking and acting.
+It takes them as prototypical, and marginalizes and silently passes over more typical sorts of situations and patterns of thinking and acting.
 This emphasis tends to make rationality seem universally effective.

 Gambling games and board games are fun partly because humans are inherently bad at them, and yet we can get better with practice.
 They are fun also because they are fair, so we can accurately compare skill levels.
 Making games learnable and fair requires engineering out nebulosity: uncontrolled extraneous factors that are “not part of the game.”
 That also makes games particularly easy to analyze formally.
 Much of technical rationality was invented either specifically to play formal games, or by taking formal games as conceptual models for other activities.